pkivolowitz/asm_book/section_2/float/what.md

 ```

 On the line marked "Value" you can see the values represented as double precision
-and as single precious.
+and as single precision.
 Under "Comment" you can see that there
 is no difference between the double and the single precision numbers.
 Remember
 the key thing about floating point numbers: they are approximations.
 Sometimes,
 as in the case of whole numbers like 1, the approximation is exact.
 When there